Continuity vs Categories

 The analysis of the data values of one or more variables.

-All data analysis computations are done today using the computer, yet people analyzed data well before computers were invented.
+All data analysis is done today using computers, yet people analyzed data well before computers were invented.
 A variable’s conceptual meaning and data values exist apart from the computer.
 This distinction applies to all data analysis software.

 Whether using R, Python, Excel, Tableau, or any other system, we need to understand how our data values are digitally stored and how that representation matches our conceptual definitions.